 “Cowgirl Science – Grades 2-3″

 Rain or sun, spring or fall, ranch life has a certain pattern and rhythm.
 Participants distinguish the basics while observing the connection between animals, weather and their general environment.
-See how wagons, weather, water and the ways of the ranch all tie in to Museum science.
+See how wagons, weather, water and the ways of the ranch all tie into Museum science.
+Program times can be adjusted to class schedules.

 “Cowgirl Science – Grades 4-5″

 Food, in the form of hay or hamburgers; water, from a pond or bottle; shelter, in a house or a barn – all intertwine and affect the lives of creatures large and small.
-Add a never-ending water cycle and diverse terrains, and students will find themselves in a middle of an adventure as they get down to eye-opening basics of life essentials.
+By adding an eye for patterns such as the water cycle and learn to distinguish the parts from the whole big picture, students will find themselves in a middle of an adventure as they get down to eye-opening basics of life essentials.
+Program times can be adjusted to class schedules.

 “Writing through the Museum – Recommended for Grades 3-4″